serpro69/semver.kt/semantic-versioning/README.md

 By default, releasing with uncommitted changes is not allowed and will fail the `:tag` task.
 This can be overridden by setting `git.repo.cleanRule` configuration property to `none`.
 The default rule will only consider tracked changes, and will allow releases with untracked files in the repository.
 To override this and only allow releases of "clean" repository, set the `cleanRule` property to `all` (See [Configuration](#configuration) section for more details.)

+#### Skipping a release commit

+There could be situations where a "release keyword" was added to a commit unintentionally, or a release with a given past commit is otherwise unwanted anymore.
+In this case the plugin supports "skipping" the past commits from the next release calculation via `"[skip]"` keyword in the commit message (Can be configured via `git.message.skip` configuration property.)

+If a commit with the "skip" keyword is found between `HEAD` and the latest version when calculating the next release, only commits until the "skip commit" will be used to determine the next version.

+> [!NOTE]
+> This only applies when releasing the next version from a commit message.
+Using `-Pincrement` gradle property will override this behavior as it takes precedence over commit messages.

 #### Releasing via gradle properties

 Instead of having the plugin look up keywords in commits, one can use `-Pincrement` property instead with the `:tag` task.